jhamadhav/fetchTrial/README.md

 <pre>
 <!-- #quote -->
-If we learn to open our hearts, anyone, including the people who drive us crazy, can be our teacher.
+All love that has not friendship for its base, is like a mansion built upon the sand.
-- Pema Chödrön
+- Ella Wheeler Wilcox

-Updated on: [10/16/2022]
+Updated on: [10/17/2022]
 <!-- #quoteEnd -->
 </pre>